SUBLANT Holds Chief Pinning Ceremony

-Chief Information Systems Technician (Submarines) Shanaar Barber receives his chief anchors from his wife during a chief pinning ceremony at Commander, Submarine Force Atlantic, Jan.
+Chief Yeoman Brian Battin receives his combination cover during a chief pinning ceremony at Commander, Submarine Force Atlantic, Jan.
 29, 2021.
 U.S. Navy Chiefs are recognized for exemplary technical expertise within their rating, superior administrative skills, and strong leadership ability.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Cameron Stoner)

 |Date Taken: